-The Program Document for the Blue Gold Program presented different approaches with distinct responsibilities to improve agricultural production, separating value chain or business development from agricultural development.
-At the start of Blue Gold, Water Management Groups (WMGs) were required to register as cooperatives, which meant that requirements of the Department of Cooperatives (DoC) had to be met, which to some extent diverged attention from water management.
-With progressive insight, facilitated by the change in registration of WMGs under BWDB instead of DoC in 2014, the approach towards WMGs evolved, more emphasizing water management as the focus of functional WMGs.
+The formal program documents for the Blue Gold Program presented different approaches with distinct responsibilities to improve agricultural production, separating value chain or business development from agricultural development.
+At the start of Blue Gold, Water Management Groups (WMGs) were still required to register as cooperatives, which meant that certain requirements of the Department of Cooperatives (DoC) had to be met, diluting attention to water management.
+With progressive insight, facilitated by the change in registration of WMGs under BWDB instead of DoC in 2014, the approach towards WMGs evolved, more emphasizing Water Resources Management (WRM) as the focus of functional WMGs.
 Another insight resulted in market orientation becoming integrated as a crucial element in the curricula of Farmer Field Schools, which formed Blue Gold's main agricultural extension approach.
-Thus agricultural extension and development became integrated in a Value Chain Development approach involving various market system actors along with producer groups.
-As households are heterogeneous and benefit unequally from infrastructural and institutional water management interventions, the approach to enhance agricultural production was differentiated as well.
+Thus agricultural extension and development became integrated in a Value Chain Development approach involving the various market system actors along producer groups.
+As households are heterogeneous and benefit unequally from infrastructural and institutional water management interventions, the approach to enhance agricultural production was differentiated.
 The interventions promoting commercialisation of agriculture focused upon those households which see their future in farming, and more particularly in cropping, meaning they have access to land.
 The focus of this section E is on those households with access to land, either own land or leased land.

-BGP's interventions on increasing homestead production focused on landless households.
-However, also in this intervention, more attention to market opportunities was given from 2018 onwards, including promotion of "farming as a business".
-This is described in chapter 25.
+It should be noted that also in BGP's interventions on increasing homestead production, focusing on landless households, more attention to marketing was given in BGP's last years, including promoting "farming as a business", but this is described in chapter 25.